 The transaction fee Is an additional per swipe fee that is charged on top of the interchange and percentage markup.
 These fees can range from $0.08 to $0.30.
 It’s important to consider that a processor who has a low rate may end up charging you just as much or more than another processor by charging a higher per-transaction fee.

 This can be especially expensive for merchants with a low average transaction size.
-There are also certain processors who do not charge any transaction fees, however, this typically comes with a higher markup percentage and additional hidden fees that end up offsetting any potential savings.
-This is why it’s important to evaluate processors based on the effective rate which accounts for all processing costs.
+There are also certain processors who do not charge any transaction fees, however, this typically comes with a higher markup percentage and additional hidden fees that end up offsetting any potential payment savings.
+This is why it’s important to evaluate processors based on the effective rate which accounts for all payment processing costs.

 Comparing Subscription versus Markup Rates